 |IF …||THEN specify …|

 |you are still developing and debugging a method||EXECUTE PROTECTED.|

 |the method opens a file or uses another operating system resource that requires tracking by the operating system

 This includes anything that causes the OS to allocate system context, including open files, pipes, semaphores, tokens, threads (processes), and so on.

-Running such a function in unprotected mode could interfere with the proper operation of the Teradata Database.
+Running such a method in unprotected mode could interfere with the proper operation of the database.

-Running a UDF in unprotected mode speeds up the processing of the function considerably.
+Running a method in unprotected mode speeds up processing considerably.

-Use this option only after thoroughly debugging the function and making sure it produces the correct output.
+Use this option only after thoroughly debugging the method and making sure it produces the correct output.